xsutD7YBMiZCkgV9uxxJ6Z/movemint/README.md

 # Research

-For the past few months we've been busy doing research on the Libra ecosystem: papers, codebase, community, et cetera.
+For the past few months, we've been busy doing research on the Libra ecosystem: papers, codebase, community, et cetera.

 ## Our Strategy

-We have come up with a **∆ strategy** wherein the `Move VM` serves as `compatiblity layer` between a Movemint network and an LC network.
+We have come up with a **∆ strategy** wherein the `Move VM` serves as `compatibility layer` between a Movemint network and an LC network.

 We will publish a blog about this ∆-ular strategy of 'unpacking trust in Libra'.